apache/shardingsphere/document/current/content/features/sharding/other-features/key-generator.en.md

 ### LEAF

 We have referred [Leaf](https://tech.meituan.com/2017/04/21/mt-leaf.html), Meituan's distributed ID generation system, including Leaf-segment and Leaf-snowflake.
-Currently, Leaf-segment can be used in ShardingSphere.
+Leaf-segment is implemented in the 4.0.0-RC2-release version and Leaf-snowflake is implemented in the 4.0.0-RC3-release version.